 Built thanks to the contribution of the local community, the project explores the roots of music as a collective production phenomenon.
 Open Sound Festival presents two sections, both animated by research and performance activities: URLA and O.S.A.

-URLA (YELL), 'manifesto' of this first edition, is also the name of the impressive work - conceived and directed by the multimedia artist and composer Yuval Avital - which will be staged on Sunday 1 September 2019.
+URLA (YELL), 'manifesto' of this first edition, is also the name of the impressive work - conceived and directed by the multimedia artist and composer Yuval Avital with the scientific advice of Professor Nicola Scaldaferri, a world famous ethnomusicologist.

 O.S.A.
 (Open Sound Academy) will favour the encounter between the creative and productive processes that characterise the current music scene and the traditional sounds present in URLA.
 The latter, recorded and sampled in the studio, will constitute an audio library available to all.
 The new archive, through an international Call addressed to young producers, will invite the electronic re-encoding of these sounds through the creation of new compositions.

 During the days of the festival, O.S.A. provides an artistic residence at the former convent 'Le Monacelle' and a schedule of performances at the Cava del Sole with national and international guests and sound systems, united by the same dedication to sound innovation.

 Associazione Culturale Multietnica

 Douglas Dare, United Kingodm

 Dub Shepherds, France

 Nu Guinea, Italy

 Terra Terra Sound, Italy